First published in June, 2010,

 Back in the days when most people could not read, common folk began to pray the Rosary which let them recite the shorter and easy to memorize the Hail Mary prayer 150 times instead of 150 Psalms.

 The Hebrew Tehillim, the Orthodox Kathismata and the Anglican Book of Common Prayer have the psalter divided up so people can go through all 150 Psalms every month.
-The Catholic Liturgy of the Hours (A.K.A.
+The Liturgy of the Hours (A.K.A.
 Divine Office) goes through the psalter in four weeks.

 Some psalters are arranged to be read through entirely once a week (and twice a week during Lent).
 Some monastics pray the entire psalter -- all 150 Psalms -- every day!